Looking for a new career that is challenging and rewarding?

 Experience working with individuals with developmental disabilities, DSP and CRMA certification preferred.

 Wages & Benefits: KFI offers all employees with regular 30+ hours per week schedule a competitive benefits package which includes options for health, dental, life, long and short term disability insurance as well as a matching Simple IRA plan and health savings account.
+Employee portion for health insurance is less than $20 per month!
 Paid holidays and earned leave time are also benefits available to all regular employees.

 - Cumberland & York County employees may also be eligible for $200.00 signing bonus after 6 months of regular employment